-At BioCBD Plus™, their online store offers a variety of products that contain water soluble formulations of CBD and other Ayurvedic herbs, such as turmeric (curcumin), saffron, boswellia and others.
-Their products are made from organic whole-plant CBD oil that has already gone through the decarboxylation process, ensuring that it is as strong and effective as possible while preserving those beneficial & synergistic terpenes and cannabinoids.
+At BioCBD Plus™, the online store offers a variety of products that contain water soluble formulations of CBD and other Ayurvedic herbs, such as turmeric (curcumin), saffron, boswellia and others.
+Their products are made from organic whole-plant CBD oil that has already gone through the decarboxylation process, ensuring that it is as strong and effective as possible while preserving those beneficial and synergistic terpenes and cannabinoids.

 What separates BioCBD Plus™ from every other cannabis company is their all-natural technology for creating water soluble formulations which have a greater bioavailability when compared to CBD oil and other oils.
 Starting with organically grown hemp, the CBD oil is extracted using supercritical CO2 extraction for a pure and clean CBD oil free of any toxins or solvents.
 The CBD oil is then combined with curcumin (turmeric), heat and pressure to create the superior water soluble formulations that BioCBD Plus™ has become famous for.